klassic/klassic/README.md

 ]
 ```

-Currently, the type of map literal is `java.util.Map`.
+The type of map literal is a instance of special type constructor `Map[k, v]`.

 ### Cleanup Clause